top of page

 BIO

 Michael was raised in Italy, Spain, and Belgium, before returning to Canada to study.
-He studied fine arts at the University of Guelph and OCAD University in Ontario, Canada, and the Academie des Beaux-Arts de Watermael-Boitsfort in Brussels, Belgium, before completing his Bachelor of Fine Arts degree at NSCAD University in Nova Scotia, Canada.
+He studied fine arts at the University of Guelph and OCAD University in Ontario, Canada, and the Academie des Beaux-Arts de Watermael-Boitsfort in Brussels, Belgium, before completing his Bachelor of Fine Arts degree at NSCAD University.
 Following art school he made films/videos for a number of years before returning to painting and drawing.
 He currently lives, and maintains a studio practice, in Dartmouth, Nova Scotia, Canada.

 ARTIST STATEMENT

-The viewer, for their part, becomes a witness to the narrative or implied narrative and to the layers that are built up over time.
-The dramatic and technical narratives in the painting are carriers of emotion - mine.
+The viewer, for their part, becomes a witness to the dramatic and technical narratives in the work, bringing to the work their own history and interpretations.
+If my work resonates emotionally with the viewer even for a little while, much like we feel after watching a good movie, then I have achieved something.
 Even if my paintings are representational, I prefer to convey emotion over description.
-If my work resonates emotionally with the viewer even for a little while, much like we feel after watching a good movie, then I have achieved something.

 In this world of fast paced images and overstimulation I believe that painting, perhaps more than ever, can provide meaning and significance and allow for moments of quiet contemplation, deeper questioning and wonder.
 Art can help us elucidate why we are here, where we have been and where we might be going.
 Painting still offers us an incomparable and honest insight into what it is to be human and our place in the world.